 As a first step, Malawi Priorities drew questions from the NPC research agenda that could be answered using a cost-benefit methodology.
 Additional research questions were added based on input from NPC, an Academic Advisory Group (AAG) of leading scholars within Malawi, and existing literature, particularly previous cost-benefit analyses conducted by the Copenhagen Consensus Center.
 This process of identifying research questions for investigation generated a total of 38 potential research questions across all 6 thematic areas.

+The research agenda was validated and prioritized by a Reference Group of 25 prominent, senior stakeholders from government, civil society and the private sector.
 The outcomes of the Reference Group exercise were used to inform which research questions to prioritize and which interventions to focus on within those 38 potential research questions.
 The validation process finished in July 2020.
 Yielding the following technical reports.

 Agriculture: Commodity Exchange Reform · Agriculture: Exports · Agriculture: Irrigation · Child Marriage · Disaster Risk Reduction · Early Childhood Education · Family Planning · Fisheries · Food Security · Governance · HIV Treatment and Prevention · Industrialization and Youth Employment · Land Compliance · Land Tilting · Malaria · Maternal and Neonatal Health · National Resource Management · Nutrition · Primary School Education · Transport · Utilities · Water Reliability